cis3296s23/applebaum-projects-704-macrocalc/README.md

 ## Required Resources

-To complete this project, I will need to find a large database of ingredients and their nutrient values I can use as a base data source in addition to personal ingredients that a user may add.
+To complete this project, we will need to find a large database of ingredients and their nutrient values I can use as a base data source in addition to personal ingredients that a user may add.
 These are publicly available on government funded resource pages.
 In terms of software resources, I will just need RStudio to make use of the R programming language and an installation of the Shiny package.
 No specific hardware resource will be needed other than a device that can utilize RStudio.

 This is similar to paid closed-source nutrition tools that already exist such as Noom or MyFitnessPal.
 Unlike these tools however, MacroCalc will have a focus on offline usability, quantity customization, and simple design to help users have greater freedom and accessibility in achieving their personal nutrition goals.